Naww137/Syndat/README.md

                   - Using this package in it's own venv as it will install the listed version of each dependent package

 The necessary packages and dependencies to use nuc_syndat are listed below:
+** need to add pandas package to this

 ```
 cycler==0.11.0